When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Recently launching its third season and being the recipient of numerous awards, Serial has quickly become one of the most popular true crime podcast on the web.
 Hosted by the infamous Sarah Koenig, Serial tells one true story over the course of each season.
 It’s nowhere near as gritty or gruesome as some of the other shows on this list, but its use of engaging storytelling and a gripping format are sure to keep you engaged for hours on end.

-The Best Political Podcasts of 2019
+The Best Political Podcasts

 Produced in partnership with MSNBC, Emmy Award Winner Rachel Maddow brings an intensity and savvy to the political space that is rare in our modern era.
 While plenty of her debates get just as heated as what you’re used to seeing on Fox News, Rachel does an excellent job of analyzing current situations and breaking down the facts to help listeners make informed decisions.